 Assessment of trainees for QTS is based on all of the following:

-- Regular observations of lessons with feedback and target setting
+Regular observations of practice with development discussion and action step setting

 We have been highly praised by Ofsted for our approach to trainee workload, keeping our requirements concise yet effective.